lalalilo/aws-spa/README.md

 #### Options:

-- --wait: Wait for CloudFront distribution to be deployed & cache invalidation to be completed
+- `--wait`: Wait for CloudFront distribution to be deployed & cache invalidation to be completed.
+If you choose not to wait (default), you won't see site changes as soon as the command ends.
-- --directory: The directory where the static files have been generated.
+- `--directory`: The directory where the static files have been generated.
 It must contain an index.html
-- --credentials This option enables basic auth for the full s3 bucket (even if the domainName specifies a path).
+- `--credentials` This option enables basic auth for the full s3 bucket (even if the domainName specifies a path).
 Credentials must be of the form "username:password".
 Basic auth is the recommened way to avoid search engine indexation of non-production apps (such as staging)

 ## Migrate an existing SPA on aws-spa